Joe Manchin: Biden years (2021–2025)

 In January 2022, The Hill reported that Manchin "spent heavily on private security" during the last three months of 2021 "as he became a prime target for progressive protesters angry at his role blocking a reconciliation package in the Senate".
-According to The Hill, "climate change protesters surrounded Manchin’s car in a parking garage in early November.
-In October, protesters in kayaks swarmed Manchin’s yacht, parked at a Washington marina where he lives".
+According to The Hill, "climate change protesters surrounded Manchin's car in a parking garage in early November.
+In October, protesters in kayaks swarmed Manchin's yacht, parked at a Washington marina where he lives".
 Furthermore, "a source close to Manchin told The Hill the senator and his family had been subjected to specific threats, both in Washington and in West Virginia".

 On March 25, 2022, Manchin announced that he would vote to confirm Ketanji Brown Jackson to the Supreme Court.

+Negotiations between Manchin and Senate Majority Leader Chuck Schumer eventually resulted in the Inflation Reduction Act of 2022, which incorporated some of the Build Back Better Act's climate change, healthcare, and tax reform proposals while excluding its social safety net proposals.
+Manchin expressed his support for the Inflation Reduction Act on July 27, 2022.
+On August 7, 2022, the Senate passed the Inflation Reduction Act on a 51–50 vote, with Manchin voting in favor and Vice President Kamala Harris breaking a tie.
+On August 16, 2022, President Joe Biden signed the Act into law.

 On November 9, 2023, Manchin announced that he would not seek reelection in 2024.
 He said that his decision was made "after months of deliberation and long conversations" with his family, adding that he would instead be "traveling the country and speaking out to see if there is an interest in creating a movement to mobilize the middle and bring Americans together".

 In early 2024, Manchin announced he was registering as independent, and later that year announced he would not run for reelection, but did not rule out running for office in the future.
-Manchin said his biggest regret during Biden's presidency was voting for the American Rescue Plan, saying that it helped increased inflation.
+Manchin said his biggest regret during Biden's presidency was voting for the American Rescue Plan, saying that it helped increase inflation.

-Jim Justice won the West Virginia Senate seat Manchin vacated.
+Manchin was succeeded by West Virginia Governor Jim Justice, a Republican.